Intoxicated Driver Motorcycle Accidents

 What to Do If You Get Hit by a Drunk Driver

-Motorcycle riders are at greater risk of being hit than other vehicles because of their smaller profile that make them harder to see for intoxicated drivers.
+Motorcycle riders are at greater risk of being hit than other vehicles because of their smaller profile that makes them harder to see for intoxicated drivers.
 Motorcyclists also face higher chances of severe injury or death due to the open nature of bikes and lack of safety features like seatbelts and airbags.

 If you get hit by a drunk driver: